opnfv/samplevnf/docs/testing/user/userguide/06-How_to_use_REST_api.rst

 export RTE_SDK=`pwd`/dpdk-16.04
 export RTE_TARGET=x86_64-native-linuxapp-gcc

-./build/vFW -p 0x3 (Without the -f & -s option)
+./build/vFW (Without the -f & -s option)

 1. When VNF(vCGNAPT/vACL/vFW) is launched it waits for user to provide the /vnf/config REST method.
 A typical curl command if used will look like below